-The first section of the SAT is mathematics, which is divided into three sections.
-Most of the questions have multiple choice answers, although several questions require test-takers to fill in their numerical answers on an optical answer sheet.
+When students take the SAT, they should know that several sections make up the SAT test.
+The first section of the SAT test is mathematics, which is divided into three sections.
+Most of the questions on the SAT math test have multiple choice answers, although several questions require test-takers to fill in their numerical answers on an optical answer sheet.
 The next section is critical reading, which requires test-takers to read short passages and fill out the correct responses to multiple choice questions.
 Students must also be able to fill in the blanks in sentences using a list of word choices, demonstrating vocabulary skills.
 Finally, the writing section requires students to write a brief essay, and to respond to questions which test the writing and editing skills of the test-taker.

 Looking for a private one-on-one SAT test prep?
 Speak with our academic advisor to get custom matched with your online tutor today!

 Investing in the future of our children via their education can help them build the lives they want.
 But education comes at a price—and a high one, at that.
 And some states invest more in their students than others.
 Find out which states have the highest spending per student!

 At Learner, we understand both the difficulty and the necessity of math as a subject and wanted to know what math looks like in the United States.
 We took a look at the average SAT math scores throughout the nation to find which states had the highest and the lowest.
 Find out how your state stacks up against the rest!